HarukaYamamoto0/portfolio/blog/2025-06-10T06:04:52-fixing-invalid-signature-detected-dual-boot.md

 - **`grub-efi-amd64-signed`** → the “officially signed” GRUB, recognized by the firmware
 - **`shim-signed`** → acts like a translator: the system trusts it, and it trusts GRUB
-- Reinstalling ensures proper configuration for UEFI + Secure Boot mode
+- Reinstalling ensures the proper configuration for UEFI + Secure Boot mode

 ## The Result